 - We designate a member of staff to be the Special Educational Needs Co-ordinator (SENCO) and give his/her name to parents.
-This is currently Rachel Ryan. - We ensure that the provision for children with special educational needs is the responsibility of all members of the setting. - We ensure that our inclusive admissions practice ensures equality of access and opportunity as much as is reasonably possible. - We use the graduated response system for identifying, assessing and responding to children's special educational needs. - We work closely with parents of children with special educational needs to create and maintain a positive partnership.
-We will also strive to enquire and use the input of parents and children when making decisions and creating strategies to support children. - We ensure that parents are informed at all stages of the assessment, planning, provision and review of their children's education. - We provide parents with information on sources of independent advice and support. - We liaise with other professionals involved with children with special educational needs and their families, including transfer arrangements to other settings and schools. - We provide a broad, balanced and differentiated curriculum for all children with special educational needs and work to support children with special educational needs in the four broad areas: communication and interaction, cognition and learning, social, emotional and mental health difficulties and sensory and/or physical needs.

-- We will use the differentiated approach in supporting a child who shows difficulty in one or more areas of learning development.
+This is currently Ashleigh Carter. - We ensure that the provision for children with special educational needs is the responsibility of all members of the setting. - We ensure that our inclusive admissions practice ensures equality of access and opportunity as much as is reasonably possible. - We use the graduated response system for identifying, assessing and responding to children's special educational needs. - We work closely with parents of children with special educational needs to create and maintain a positive partnership.
+We will also strive to enquire and use the input of parents and children when making decisions and creating strategies to support children. - We ensure that parents are informed at all stages of the assessment, planning, provision and review of their children's education. - We provide parents with information on sources of independent advice and support. - We liaise with other professionals involved with children with special educational needs and their families, including transfer arrangements to other settings and schools. - We provide a broad, balanced and differentiated curriculum for all children with special educational needs and work to support children with special educational needs in the four broad areas: communication and interaction, cognition and learning, social, emotional and mental health difficulties and sensory and/or physical needs. - We will use the differentiated approach in supporting a child who shows difficulty in one or more areas of learning development.
 Despite this if we see that a child's development is not age appropriate we will implement a continuous assessment of assess, plan, do, review.
 All staff are aware of this procedure.
 We will regularly document observation and analysis of all such children and review information at staff meetings.
-If despite this action a child is still not making expected progress we will consider requesting, with the support of any other outside agencies involved with the child an Education, Health and Care needs assessment which may result in that child receiving an Education, Health and Care plan. - We ensure that children with special educational needs are appropriately involved at all stages of the graduated response, taking into account their levels of ability. - We have systems in place for supporting children during Early Years Action process (stage 2 on Continuum of Need). - We have staff members trained and dedicated to the role of supporting children with Early Help Concerns.
-These practitioners are experienced in liaising with the Integrated Prevention and Earliest Help Service (IPEH) and the Multi Safeguarding Hub (MASH).
-We have training in using the Holistix data base and creating Early Help Plans. - We use a system for keeping records of the assessment, planning, provision and review for children with special educational needs. - We provide resources (human and financial) to implement our Special Educational Needs Policy. - We provide in-service training for parents, practitioners and volunteers. - We raise awareness of any specialism the setting has to offer, e.g. Makaton trained staff. - We ensure the effectiveness of our special educational needs provision by collecting information from a range of sources e.g. Individual Education Plan reviews, staff and management meetings, parental and external agency's views, inspections and complaints.
+If despite this action a child is still not making the expected progress, we will refer and consult outside agencies and work alongside them to support the child we may also approach our Early Childhood Advisors and discuss an EYPARM referral.
+An EYPARM referral may result in a visit from an Educational Psychologist and a possible EHCP plan.
+We will support any strategies outlined as part of the child's EHCP plan.

+- We ensure that children with special educational needs are appropriately involved at all stages of the graduated response, taking into account their levels of ability. - We have systems in place for supporting children during Early Years Action process (stage 2 on Continuum of Need). - We have staff members trained and dedicated to the role of supporting children with Early Help Concerns.
+These practitioners are experienced in liaising with the Integrated Prevention and Earliest Help Service (IPEH) and have training in using the Holistix data base and creating Early Help Plans. - We use a system for keeping records of the assessment, planning, provision and review for children with special educational needs. - We provide resources (human and financial) to implement our Special Educational Needs Policy. - We provide in-service training for parents, practitioners and volunteers. - We raise awareness of any specialism the setting has to offer, e.g. Makaton trained staff. - We ensure the effectiveness of our special educational needs provision by collecting information from a range of sources e.g. Individual Education Plan reviews, staff and management meetings, parental and external agency's views, inspections and complaints.
 This information is collated, evaluated and reviewed annually. - We provide a complaints procedure. - We monitor and review our policy annually.